virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 - [This video](https://www.youtube.com/watch?v=v2tKoymKIuE).
 - [This is your bible](http://neuralnetworksanddeeplearning.com/chap1.html), understand it totally.
 - [This is a gem](https://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.85356&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false) and read [this](https://www.guru99.com/artificial-neural-network-tutorial.html) from the authors.
-- [This](https://www.youtube.com/watch?v=o64FV-ez6Gw&t=540s) is a really fast-talking guy implementing a Neural Network library from scratch, super useful to understand how the core of an NN is implemented in Python.
+- [This](https://www.youtube.com/watch?v=o64FV-ez6Gw&t=540s) is a live-coding implementation of a Neural Network basic library from scratch, super useful to understand how the core of an NN is implemented in Python.
 You can imagine that each existing framework is just an enormous expansion of this concept-library.
 - [This](https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/) is a step-by-step backpropagation example with calculus.

 _Second pass:_